hauph/hau-vue-router/README.md

 # hau-vue-router
-Test vue router on production
+Use github page to test vue router on production